Mets minor league rankings

 AGE: 23 | DRAFTED: 5th round (2011)

 Leathersich has always been dominating, but he’s struggled with control.
 This season he’s finally putting it all together.
-In his last 10 games he’s pitched 12.2 innings, striking out 22 and walking four.
+In his last 10 games he’s pitched 13.2 innings, striking out 22 and walking four.
+He needs to test his improved command in Triple-A.

 AGE: 19 | DRAFTED: Signed out of Dominican Republic